Papierkorb/bindgen/README.md

 There are three kinds of processors:
 1. *Refining* ones modify the graph in some way, without a dependency to a later generator.
-2. *Generation* processors add data to the graph so the later ran generators have all data they need to work.
+2. *Generation* processors add data to the graph so that the generators run later have all data they need to work.
 3. *Information* processors don't modify the graph, but do checks or print data onto the screen for debugging purposes.

-The order is having first *Refining*, and *Generation* processors second in the configured pipeline.  *Information* processors can be run at any time.
+The order in the configured pipeline is to have *Refining* processors first, *Generation* processors second. *Information* processors can be run at any time.

-The following list of processors is ordered alphabetically.
+The following processors are available, in alphabetical order:

 ### `AutoContainerInstantiation`